KerorinNorthFox/osu-framework-wiki-ja/Breaking-changes.md

 This page serves to give a list of all breaking/major changes.

+# vNext

+## `IHasFilterTerms.FilterTerms` is now an array of `LocalisableString`s

+Now supports filtering by either the original text or the localised form.

 # [2022.421.0](https://github.com/ppy/osu-framework/releases/tag/2022.421.0)

 ## `IScreen` navigation interface methods now receive an "event args" structure